pumbas600/Halpbot-v1/README.md

 ```

 > **NOTE:** It's also possible to add permissions that the user must have, along with creating your own custom [permission suppliers](https://github.com/pumbas600/Halpbot/wiki/Permissions#permission-suppliers).

-## Getting Started

-There is currently not a version of Halpbot available on Maven as some work still needs to be done beforehand.
-If you desperately want to get started, you can manually build `Halpbot-Core` yourself.
-You'll also need to build the latest version of [Hartshorn](https://github.com/GuusLieben/Hartshorn) for `hartshorn-core`, `hartshorn-data` and `harshorn-configuration`.